On characteristic integrals of Toda field theories: Examples for Theorem

 \section{Examples for Theorem \ref{quick}}

-Non-branching representations \er{down} occur for the first fundamental representations of the Lie algebras $A_n, B_n, C_n$ and $\fg_2$.
+The first fundamental representations of the Lie algebras $A_n, B_n, C_n$ and $\fg_2$ are non-branching representations \er{down}.
 Keeping our spirit of being as explicit as possible, we present the formulas in these cases.
 In this section we follow \cite{FH} for notation and choices of root vectors.
 The Cartan subalgebras $\fh$ always consist of diagonal matrices.
 We let $L_i\in \fh^*$ denote the linear function of taking the $i$th element on the diagonal.
 We also let $E_{ij}$ denote the matrix with a 1 at the $(i,j)$-position and zero everywhere else.
+For simplicity, we write $\p$ for $\p_x$.

 \begin{example}[$A_n$] The simple roots for $A_n$ are $\a_i=L_i-L_{i+1}$ and the $H_{\a_i}=E_{i,i}-E_{i+1,i+1}$, $1\leq i\leq n$.
 The Cartan matrix is

 The degrees of $A_n$ (that is, the degrees of primitive adjoint-invariant functions) are $2,3,\cdots,n+1$.
 The weight diagram for the first fundamental representation is